Subscription Modal Banner

 • Tomas Morato corner Scout Lozano

-San Juan also experiences very frequent flooding.
+San Juan also experiences frequent flooding.
 It's one of the most flood-prone areas in the Philippines.
-Approximately 10% of San Juan’s land area is deemed unfit for development due to slopes and its proximity to the San Juan River.
+Approximately 10% of San Juan’s land area is deemed unfit for development due to its slopes and proximity to the San Juan River.

 • Balong Bato